BeeDesignLLC/GlutenProject-server/README.md

 # The Gluten Project Server Code

+This repo contains the graphcool server code.

-See the main repo for all pertinate information: https://github.com/BeeDesignLLC/GlutenProject.com
+See the main repo for all pertinent information: https://github.com/BeeDesignLLC/GlutenProject.com